-Jeanette Hargreaves, M.Div., is a Parenting Coach and the founder of tempercoaching.com.
-She gives private mentoring over Zoom.
-She speaks with groups about stress, anger, and emotional intelligence.
-And you can buy her book on Amazon.
-It’s called, The Day I Threw Banana Bread and Almost Went to Jail: True Stories About How I Used to Lose My Temper (and How I Learned to Stop).
+Jeanette Hargreaves, M.Div., is a Christian author and the founder of tempercoaching.com.
+Her first parenting book for moms is called, The Day I Threw Banana Bread and Almost Went to Jail: True Stories About How I Used to Lose My Temper (and How I Learned to Stop).

 Blurb (for show promotion where Jeanette is a guest):

 Jeanette used to yell every day.
 She yelled at her husband, she yelled at her kids, she even yelled at her dog!
 She thought her relationships were pretty healthy, but she did feel guilty about all that yelling.
 One day, after throwing banana bread at her dad, she decided it was time to get help.
 Now, she handles her stress and anger in healthier ways, and her relationships are better too!
 Come hear her story and receive tips on how to stop yelling.

 Break the Cycle with a Former Yelling Mom

 Imagine a household where the children have not been yelled at since 2018.
 Jeanette Hargreaves used to lose her temper every day, but she got help, and now she helps others as the founder of tempercoaching.com.
 Even through the pandemic, she’s kept per patience.
 She works as a public speaker and parenting coach, providing private parenting classes over the phone.
 Her book, The Day I Threw Banana Bread and Almost Went to Jail: True Stories About How I Used to Lose My Temper (and How I Learned to Stop), is available on Amazon and Target.com.